 Unit aim (s) This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to support end of life care.
-Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
 Learning outcomes 4, 6, 7 and 8 must be assessed in a real work environment in ways that do not intrude on the care of an individual at the end of life.
 Details of the relationship of the unit and relevant National Occupational Standards This unit links to SCDHSC0385.

-Title: R/616/5225 Provide support for sleep Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the importance of sleep 1.1 Explain how sleep contributes to an individual's well-being 1.2 Identify reasons why an individual may find it hard to sleep 1.3 Describe the possible short-term and long-term effects on an individual whois unable to sleep well Be able to establish conditions suitable for sleep 2.1 Describe conditions likely to be suitable for sleep 2.2 Minimise aspects of the environment likely to make sleep difficult for an individual 2.3 Adjust own behaviour to contribute to a restful environment 2.4 Describe actions to take if the behaviour or movement of others hinders an individual's ability to sleep 3.
-Be able to assist an individual to sleep 3.1 Explain the importance of a holistic approach to assisting sleep 3.2 Encourage the individual to communicate the support they need tosleep 3.3 Assist the individual to find a position for sleep consistent with their plan of care 3.4 Support the individual to use aids for sleep in ways that reflect the plan of care and follow agreed ways of working 4.
-Be able to monitor sleep 4.1 Establish with the individual and other show sleep will be monitored 4.2 Record agreed observations relating to the individual's sleep and the assistance given
+Title: R/616/5225 Provide support for sleep Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the importance of sleep 1.1 Explain how sleep contributes to an individual's well-being 1.2 Identify reasons why an individual may find it hard to sleep 1.3 Describe the possible short-term and long-term effects on an individual who is unable to sleep well Be able to establish conditions suitable for sleep 2.1 Describe conditions likely to be suitable for sleep 2.2 Minimise aspects of the environment likely to make sleep difficult for an individual 2.3 Adjust own behaviour to contribute to a restful environment 2.4 Describe actions to take if the behaviour or movement of others hinders an individual's ability to sleep 3.
+Be able to assist an individual to sleep 3.1 Explain the importance of a holistic approach to assisting sleep 3.2 Encourage the individual to communicate the support they need to sleep 3.3 Assist the individual to find a position for sleep consistent with their plan of care 3.4 Support the individual to use aids for sleep in ways that reflect the plan of care and follow agreed ways of working 4.
+Be able to monitor sleep 4.1 Establish with the individual and others how sleep will be monitored 4.2 Record agreed observations relating to the individual's sleep and the assistance given

-5. Know how to access information and advice about difficulties with sleep 5.1 Describe situations in which additional information or assistance about sleep would be needed 5.2 Explain how to access additional information and assistance Additional information about this unit Individual refers to someone requiring care or support; it will usually mean the person orpeople supported by the learner Agreed ways of working will include policies and procedures where these exist; they maybe less formally documented with micro-employers Unit aim (s) This unit is aimed at those working in a wide range of settings.
+Know how to access information and advice about difficulties with sleep 5.1 Describe situations in which additional information or assistance about sleep would be needed 5.2 Explain how to access additional information and assistance Additional information about this unit Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner Agreed ways of working will include policies and procedures where these exist; they may be less formally documented with micro-employers Unit aim (s) This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to establish conditions suitable for sleep and support the individual to sleep.
-Assessment requirements specified by This unit must be assessed in line with Skills for Health Assessment Principles.
-Learning outcomes 2, 3 and 4 must be assessed in a real work environment.
+Assessment requirements specified by a sector or regulatory body (if appropriate) -